 Fountain Hill is a tiny town located in the state of Arkansas.
 With a population of 105 people and just one neighborhood, Fountain Hill is the 330th largest community in Arkansas.

-Fountain Hill is a blue-collar town, with 39.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Fountain Hill, you'll notice that it is more blue-collar than most other communities in America.
+39.73% of Fountain Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fountain Hill is a town of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Fountain Hill who work in maintenance occupations (15.07%), healthcare (13.70%), and food service (6.85%).

 Overall, Fountain Hill’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.